 Make a memory box

-If the person who has died didn't leave a memory box, Sarah suggests making one with your child.
-It can include:
+If the person who's died did not leave a memory box, you could make one with your child.

 • gifts